backstage/backstage/packages/core-components/api-report.md

 // Warning: (ae-missing-release-tag) "ItemCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated
-export const ItemCard: ({
-  description,
-  tags,
-  title,
-  type,
-  subtitle,
-  label,
-  onClick,
-  href,
-}: ItemCardProps) => JSX.Element;
+export function ItemCard(props: ItemCardProps): JSX.Element;

 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag